 Tracking down the untrackable; News Windows virtual desktop features,; How old is an old dev; Confronting the new data reality… Discover the weekly Tech & IT news.

-What can be worse than crushing your personal record and not being able to brag about it to your friends online?
+crushing your personal record and not being able to brag about it to your

 Well, how about, for example, a ransomware attack.

-If you are a fitness lover or know someone who fits into this category, chances are you have already heard about the Garmin hack.
+If you are a fitness lover or know someone who fits into this

 The American GPS and smartwatch maker was down for almost three days, its data and services held hostage for a ransom of $10m.
 As a result, users were unable to sync their devices with Garmin’s ecosystem of apps.